 Next phase: aura (for migraines with aura)

 The next phase is the aura, if you have this.
-A wave of altered brain activity known as cortical spreading depression (CSD) moves across the surface of the brain and will cause different aura symptoms, depending on the area of brain where this occurs.
+A wave of altered brain activity known as cortical spreading depression (CSD) moves across the surface of the brain and will cause different aura symptoms, depending on the area of the brain where this occurs.

 The most common brain areas involved are the visual processing occipital lobes.
 That is why visual auras, such as bright zig-zag lines, visual loss and distortion, are common.